To create a podcast logo that will attract new audience and build you a great podcasting brand remember 5 key things:

 - Make good use of the typeface and font

-1. What is the best podcast art file format?
+1. What is the best file format for a podcast logo?

 Different directories have different requirements of minimum resolution size or maximum file limit.
 If you want to avoid rework stick to those requirements and you will be able to create 1 file for top directories.

-In order to create podcast art satisfying requirement of TOP 5 directories, apply those setting:
+In order to create podcast logo satisfying requirement of TOP 5 directories, apply those setting:

 - File size up to 2MB (SoundCloud limit).
 But work on compressing it and going below 500KB.